 The Redding City Identity Project is working to strengthen the image and reputation of our city.
 On January 10th, 2019, the Identity Project held a free public event for the community at the Cascade Theatre to announce the first 10 ideas that will be initiated by 2020 to catalyze a better city.
 Many of these ideas came through our incredible community of people who submitted over 800 individual ideas as well as 2,440 residents bringing their voice through participating in a city wide survey.

 Interested in volunteering to help with one of the ideas?
-Is your business or nonprofit equipped to be the lead organization for one of the efforts?
 We’d love to hear from you!
-Contact us here.

 A stunning new public art installation that will provide shade from the hot sun and a little protection from the rain as well.
 An example from Redlands, California can be seen above.